 Currently, Guide Dog Mobility Instructor training courses are not offered in WA.
 For more information on training courses in Australia, please contact:

-However, we have recently launched our new, state-of-the-art Guide Dog Trainer Cadet program—a first for Western Australia.
+However, in 2016 we launched our new, state-of-the-art Guide Dog Trainer Cadet program—a first for Western Australia.
 The program will increase our capacity of Guide Dog Trainers, ensuring that we can continue to train suitably qualified Guide Dogs, now and into the future.

 Learn more about our Guide Dog Trainer Cadet program.Back to Top